 Wider fever is possible and whilst rare, so is salivary gland cancer.
-More benign growths, infections, cysts, or salivary gland stones are quite common and in need of treatment, to restore healthy function.
+More benign growths, infections, cysts, or salivary gland stones are quite common and require treatment, to restore healthy function.

 Viral infections such as mumps, or flu can cause salivary gland swelling.
-As can the Epstein-Barr virus (EBV), cytomegalovirus (CMV), or HIV.
+As can the Epstein-Barr virus (EBV) or cytomegalovirus (CMV).
 Autoimmune diseases such as Sjögren’s syndrome may also be a cause.

 A combination of symptom analysis and testing, or scans assist with diagnosis.
-Worth noting that bacterial infections can be caused by blocked salivary ducts, as well as being a cause.
+Worth noting that as well as being a cause, bacterial infections can be caused by blocked salivary ducts.

-Cysts are relatively common , or growths such as pleomorphic adenomas, or Warthin’s tumor.
-A good number of problems can interfere with our salivary gland function, or block the ducts.
+Cysts are quite common , or growths such as pleomorphic adenomas, or Warthin’s tumor.
+A good number of problems can interfere with our salivary gland function, or block the essential ducts.

 This is why we ensure you see an experienced maxillofacial consultant.
 They can often recognise subtle symptom differences to help identify cause and have the knowledge to work through a full range of causes.